What to Do in Clyde: Central Otago’s Historic Town

 3. Sample Some Local Wine

 Yes, when you are in Clyde you are in the heart of the spectacular sub-region of the Central Otago wine-making region.
-Pinot Noir is the region’s speciality, as well as a few other varietals which can be a sampled in the Clyde’s surrounding tasting rooms and cellar doors.
-Check out some of the best wineries to visit in 10 Wonderful Wineries in Alexandra.
+Pinot Noir is the region’s speciality, as well as a few other varietals that can be all sampled in Clyde’s surrounding tasting rooms and cellar doors.
+Check out some of the best wineries to visit nearby in 10 Wonderful Wineries in Alexandra.

 4. Visit the Local Museum

 You could say that the Cylde township is a “living museum” with its beautifully preserved historic buildings.
 In fact, you can even pick up a Historic Walk brochure from the local information centre to learn more about what you can see around the town.
-Alternatively, visit the Cycle Historical Museums, one on Blyth Street and the other on Fraser Street.
-The museum on Blyth Street holds interesting gold mining relics, while the Fraser street complex has larger exhibits of recreated rooms, stables, wagons and more.
-The museums are open Tuesday-Sunday, October-April.
+Alternatively, visit the Clyde Historical Museums, one on Blyth Street and the other on Fraser Street.
+The museum on Blyth Street holds interesting gold mining relics, while the Fraser Street complex has larger exhibits of recreated rooms, stables, wagons and more.
+The museums are open Tuesday-Sunday, September-April.